solidsnack/r10c/README.md

   - Every element is either 1.6000 or 1.5625 times the element two steps before it.

-Please see [`content.typ`](./content.typ) for a more thorough discussion of the R10f system of preferred numbers.
+Please see [`main.typ`](./main.typ) for a more thorough discussion of this system of preferred numbers.

 ## Table of Ratios

-The file [`r10f-ratios.tsv`](./r10f-ratios.tsv) contains a table of ratios in a machine readable format, starting with the elements in the decade `1..10`.
+The file [`dr10-ratios.tsv`](./df10-ratios.tsv) contains a table of ratios in a machine readable format, starting with the elements in the decade `1..10`.

-- The first column is the R10f element.
+- The first column is the element.
 - The second column is its ratio to the element one step before it.
 For example, 1 is 1.25× the element one step before it (0.8) and 1.6 is 1.28× the element one step before it (1.25).
 These ratios are always either 1.25 or